This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 On a flat top grill, you can place food directly or your cookware.
 Another difference between a flat top grill and a griddle is the fact that the cooking surface of a flat top grill will generally be constructed with a heavier kind of steel than that which is used to construct the cooking surface of a griddle.

-Essentially, a flat top grill is like a stove top (with several round burners) that has a flat metal cooking surface placed on top of it.
-This is why, in addition to food, pots and pans can be easily placed directly on a flat top grill.
+Essentially, a flat top grill is like a stovetop (with several round burners) that has a flat metal cooking surface placed on top of it.
+This is why, in addition to food, pots, and pans can be easily placed directly on a flat top grill.

 Where Are Flat Top Grills Commonly Found and Used?

-Flat top grills are commonly found in restaurants such as diners and burger joints, because their large cooking surface area allows the chef to cook large amounts of food which can be quickly and efficiently moved from the grill to be plated.
+Flat top grills are commonly found in restaurants such as diners and burger joints because their large cooking surface area allows the chef to cook large amounts of food which can be quickly and efficiently moved from the grill to be plated.

 Flat top grills can also be found outdoors, in which case they may be fueled using a propane tank.
 They can be especially useful when it comes to backyard cooking for large parties or for tailgating.
-Outdoor flat top grills may not come with round burners but may instead be heated with multiple burners of a different form.
+Outdoor flat top grills may not come with round burners but may instead be heated with multiple burners of different form.

 What Can You Cook with a Flat Top Grill?